ssteinbauer/InterviewQuestions/README.md

 # InterviewQuestions
-A collection of solutions to interview questions
+A collection of "production" ready solutions to various interview questions.